Nexabug/react-notes/working with comoponets , props and jsx.md

 ## How to Render Anything

-Start by cleaning up your React app to just two files: `app.js` and `index.js`.
+First, delete everything from your src file except these two files: `app.js` and `index.js`.

-In `app.js`, define your main component (component names must start with a capital letter):
+In `app.js`, create an App function (remember component names must start with capital letter):

 ```jsx
 export default function App() {